 Preserving existing vegetation is one of the strongest assets in project site development.
-Noninvasive or acceptable vegetation that is appropriate to the subclimate will, on the average, have a higher success in bio-remediating storm water.
+Non-invasive or acceptable vegetation that is appropriate to the subclimate will, on the average, have a higher success in bio-remediating storm water.
 Emphasizing the preservation of existing vegetation will also reduce the amount of disturbed area and could be leveraged to prevent the need for instituting additional LID BMPs.
 More information on preserving existing vegetation is found in chapter 7.2.
-This page intentionally left blank.